 - Take a screenshot of the FASTPASS and use the photo, which saves you from opening the app.

-- Avoid using your phone for miscellaneous uses while in the park.
-Check to see that photos have made it into PhotoPass, but don’t edit and dwell on them.
+- Avoid using your phone for other things while in the park.
+Check to see that photos have made it to PhotoPass, but don’t edit them.
 If you want to add an on-ride photo to PhotoPass, snap a photo of the photo number and add it in later.
-Enjoy the photos later from your hotel room.

 - Put your phone in airplane mode when you go underground in Pirates of the Caribbean, Indiana Jones, Soarin’ or deep in a building like Guardians of the Galaxy.
 This way, your phone is not burning battery trying to find a signal.